 Is it cheaper to make your own fruit tray?

-But first, let’s cover this big question…is it actually cheaper to make your own fruit tray rather than buying one from the store?
+First, let’s cover this big question…is it actually cheaper to make your own fruit tray rather than to buy one from the store?

 Most fruit is easy to prepare, and with a little preparation, you will enjoy the trade-off of saving some money.

-It’s also more cost-effective because you can decide what goes on the tray, which means you’ll for sure enjoy the fruit and none will go to waste, and you can use what you have at home already to fill in any missing gaps.
+It’s also more cost-effective because you can decide what goes on the tray, which means you’ll for sure enjoy the fruit.
+You can also guarantee it’s ripe, none of it will go to waste, and you can use what you have at home already to fill in any missing gaps.
 That’s a win-win for reducing food waste in my book!

 I have bolded the fruits I have on my board as pictured.